galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

               - my-team
     ```

 By default, the Galasa Ecosystem Helm chart creates a Kubernetes Secret containing configuration details for Dex.
-If you want to apply your own Dex configuration as a Secret, your Dex configuration must be provided in a `config.yaml` key within the Secret, and the value of the `config.yaml` key must be a valid Dex configuration.
+If you want to apply your own Dex configuration as a Secret, your Dex configuration must be provided in a `config.yaml` key within the Secret,
+and the value of the `config.yaml` key must be a valid Dex configuration.

 For more information on configuring Dex, see the  <a href=https://dexidp.io/docs target="_blank"> Dex documentation</a>.

-## Configure the 'owner' of the Galasa service
+## Configure the default user role, and 'owner' of the Galasa service

-When the Galasa service starts up, if a user is configured as one of the "owners" of the Galasa service logs in, they will have administration rights throughout the Galasa service.
+When the Galasa service is first installed, users logging in will be assigned a role as dictated by the `galasaDefaultUserRole` Helm chart property.
+For example 'tester'.
+This means nobody initially logging into the Galasa service will have administrator privileges.
+We would discourage ever setting this property to `admin` as doing so would provide a less secure Galasa service, with any action in the system available to anyone on the system.

+To obtain administration rights to the Galasa service, the kubernetes install must nominate one or more users as 'owners' of the service.
+When a service owner next logs into the Galasa service, they will be granted a role of `owner`.
+From this point on, that user can assign the 'admin' role to anyone else who needs it using the `galasactl` command line or by using the web user interface via a browser.

+Once the Galasa service has one or more users with the 'admin' role, kubernetes can be updated so that the system doesn't have any "owner" if desired.
+The `owner` role exists solely to fix situations where there are no administrators on the Galasa service, such as when the Galasa service is initially installed, or when none of the
+members in the organisation have the `admin` role.
+If a user was a nominated "owner", performs some administration tasks, and is then removed from the list of "owners", their role on the Galasa service will revert to what it was initially.

+To configure a list of owners, use the `galasaOwnersLoginIds` property of the `values.yaml` file and use Helm to deploy it.
-You need to configure the `values.yaml` file to set the `galasaOwnersLoginIds` property to refer to the login-id used by the service owner.
-You can set multiple owners by adding a comma-separated list of login ids.
+You can set multiple owners by adding a comma-separated list of login-ids.

-If you don't set this property, then nobody will be able to login to the service with administrator rights.

-Once you have logged-in as the owner, you may set the user role of other users to enable more than one administrator.

-If you no longer need the 'owner' access rights, remove the nominated user from the `values.yaml` setting and use Helm to update the service configuration.
+Each login-id must match the login-id allocated to the user by the authentication service to which Galasa connects.
+If you are unsure what login-id to use, try setting up your system without an owner and logging into the Galasa service using a browser, and viewing the user profile page
+and, then return to update the owner in your `values.yaml` and deploy it to kubernetes using `Helm upgrade`.

 ## Installing the chart